 As a photographer and political activist Shaheen has documented Black resistance in Berlin since 2012 and organised community building with the international movement for Black Lives since 2017.
 Their latest contributions have been part of the “Black Gaze Matters” group show, curated by the Antipode online art gallery, and featured in the bookazine “grenzenlos” published by Josephine Abraku & Christopher Nixon.

-As a mental health professional and political educator, they is deeply interested in psychological frameworks, social-emotional learning, transgenerational healing, and decolonial methodologies – rejecting the dominance of whiteness and Eurocentric perspectives as reference points.
-After over a decade of surviving, living and learning in Berlin, Shaheen has relocated to The Gambia, infusing their work with a profound change of perspective and thought-provoking essence.
+As a political educator, mental health professional and expert in (self-)leadership developement, they is deeply interested in psychological frameworks, social-emotional learning, transgenerational healing, self-determination using decolonial methodologies – rejecting the dominance of whiteness and Eurocentric perspectives as reference points.
+After over a decade in Berlin, Shaheen has relocated to The Gambia, infusing their work with a profound change of perspective and thought-provoking essence.

 ❝ If the use of they/them pronouns raises discomfort in you,